Digital Risk Monitoring Guide: Detect External Threats Early

 How Fast You Find Threats

 Measure how quickly you detect external threats compared to before you had monitoring.
-Good programs cut detection time from months to days or hours for stuff like stolen credentials and data leaks.
+Good programs cut detection time from months to days or hours for stuff like leaked passwords and exposed company data.

 Track how fast your team responds to alerts and fixes problems.